Kaimaoge/STPN/README.md

 About this Project
 --------------
 We develop a space-time separable multi-graph convolutional networks for learning airport network delay propagation patterns.
 The model is applied to multi-step ahead arrival and departure delay prediction.
-The aim of this project relates to a fundamental question in spatiotemporal modeling -- **how to accurate and efficient model spatiotemporal dependencies**.
+The aim of this project relates to a fundamental question in spatiotemporal modeling -- **how to accurately and efficiently model spatiotemporal dependencies**.

 Dataset
 --------------